-- QuantiFast Multiplex RT-PCR Kit: This kit is supplied with a master mix containing ROX passive reference dye, and is optimized for use with realtime cyclers that require a high concentration of ROX dye for fluorescence normalization (e.g., instruments from Applied Biosystems, but not Applied Biosystems 7500 Real-Time PCR Systems). - QuantiFast Multiplex RT-PCR +R Kit: This kit is supplied with a master mix that is free of ROX dye, and also includes a separate solution of ROX dye which the user can add to reactions, depending on the real-time cycler used.
-The kit is intended for use with cyclers that require a lower concentration of ROX dye for fluorescence normalization (e.g., Applied Biosystems 7500 Real-Time PCR Systems), for use with cyclers that allow optional use of ROX dye (e.g., instruments from Agilent), and for use with cyclers that do not require ROX dye.
+- QuantiTect Multiplex RT-PCR Kit: This kit is supplied with a master mix containing ROX passive reference dye, and is optimized for use with real-time cyclers that require ROX dye for fluorescence normalization (e.g., instruments from Applied Biosystems). - QuantiTect Multiplex RT-PCR NR Kit: This kit is supplied with a master mix that is free of ROX dye.
+The kit is intended for use with cyclers that can function without ROX dye (e.g., instruments from Bio-Rad/MJ Research, Cepheid, QIAGEN, Eppendorf, Roche, and Agilent).
 Running reactions without ROX dye increases multiplexing capacity and allows greater flexibility when choosing reporter dyes for probes.